jacobdotcosta/kcp/README.md

 ## End-to-end script

-To execute the scenario end to edn, launch in a terminal the following script: `./scenario-1.sh`.
+To execute the scenario end to end, launch in a terminal the following script: `./scenario-1.sh`.
 If it succeeds, then you will see the following messages:

 ![](img/demo_log.png)